HD CCTV Recorder Buying Guide

 Perimeter Detection - Detects humans and vehicles that cross trip-wires, providing Ai enabled perimeter protection for minimised false alarms when compared to motion detectors and similar technology.

-POS - Supports point of sale integration which can show video and POS information on both live and during playback.
-Text search allows precise searching of products scanned and sold to find related recordings easily and quickly.
+POS - Supports point of sale integration which can show video and POS information on both live views and during playback.
+Text search allows precise searching of products scanned and prices, so you can find related recordings easily and quickly.